 Catriona has been involved in teaching and learning on both the BSc (Hons) and MSc in Occupational Therapy Pre-registration since 2013.

-She has facilitated learning around mental health, recovery, values-based practice, neurodiversity, wellbeing, group work, social policy, reflexivity, cognitive behavioral approaches, professional reasoning and motivational interviewing.
+She has facilitated learning around mental health, recovery, values-based practice, neurodiversity, well-being, group work, social policy, reflexivity, cognitive behavioural approaches, professional reasoning and motivational interviewing.

 2017 Bupa Excellence in Research Award Queen Margaret University